4 hearty winter vegetables to grow in pots (and how to do it right)

 Some well-placed pots can bring a cold-weather harvest to any small garden.
 The gardener and cook at the world famous Great Dixter garden in East Sussex shares his favourites.

-Extracted from Grow Fruit & Vegetables in Pots by Aaron Bertelsen Photos: Andrew Montgomery
+Extract from Grow Fruit & Vegetables in Pots by Aaron Bertelsen Photos: Andrew Montgomery

 When space is tight, you sometimes have to choose which vegetables are worth growing and which are not.
 Have no doubt – silverbeet (swiss chard) is definitely worth growing.
 For one thing, this annual plant is incredibly robust and crops the whole year round, making it amazing value for money.
 You can simply cut the leaves as you need them, and they will grow back.